-I am an ecologist interested in the applications of quantitative techniques to community based natural resources management (CBNRM).
-I have led a number of action research and CBNRM related projects in the past fifteen years and have a PhD on GIS and remote sensing based tools and models for water resources management.
-I regularly teach GIS, remote sensing and spatial analysis to researchers in ecology and NRM and have worked extensively with communities and NGOs across India on adapting these tools for local decision support.
-Lately, I've been involved in similar work in north-east Africa (Wajir in Kenya and Sanaag in Somaliland).
-Much of my work is published as booklets and manuals, online tutorials and courses and reports which are available under a creative commons license.
+I am an ecologist interested in the applications of quantitative techniques to community based natural resources management and ecosystem services and processes.
+I have led a number of projects in this area over past fifteen years and have a PhD on GIS and remote sensing based tools and models for water resources management.
+I regularly teach GIS, remote sensing and spatial analysis to researchers in ecology and NRM and have worked extensively with communities and NGOs across India, and recently in North East Africa, on adapting these tools for local decision support for NRM and disaster risk reduction.
+Some of these courses are available online on the FERAL Moodle site and most of my publications are downloadable from the publications section of this page.

 I am a founding trustee of the Foundation for Ecological Research, Advocacy and Learning and head its NRM programme.